 The most common side effect of MCT oil is diarrhea and, in more extreme cases, nausea, stomach cramps, and vomiting.

-This is usually caused by taking too much too soon.
+This is almost always caused by taking too much, too soon.

-MCT Oil for the Brain: The Bottom Line
+MCT Oil for the Brain: Take the Next Step

 There’s little science to back up claims that MCT oil improves mental performance in healthy adults, aids weight loss, or improves athletic performance.

-However, MCT oil shows tremendous potential for treating neurological diseases of all kinds, including dementia and Alzheimer’s.
+However, MCT oil shows significant potential for treating neurological diseases of all kinds, including dementia and Alzheimer’s.

 Swap out existing vegetable oils (like canola oil) for coconut oil, the main dietary source of MCTs.

-Using coconut oil as a food and MCT oil as a supplement will give you the best chance of reaping the benefits you’re looking for.
+Using coconut oil as a food and MCT oil as a supplement will give you the best chance of reaping therapeutic benefits.